scramjetorg/platform-docs/samples/scrapping/README.md

 ### Troubleshooting

 As this is using `puppeteer` some dependencies may or may be not installed already.
-If you run the code and get error like:
+If you run the code and something isn't working as expected, please examine `stderr`.

+#### libnss3

 ```bash
 Error: Failed to launch the browser process!